Continuing Education Activity

 Ask patients who are willing to set a quit date.

 There is substantial evidence that behavioral interventions alone or in combination with pharmacotherapy improve the achievement of smoking cessation.
 Both behavioral interventions and pharmacotherapy are effective and recommended, and combinations of interventions are most effective.
 The best and most effective interventions are those that are feasible for the individual.

 Behavioral interventions found to be effective in aiding adults in smoking cessation include in-person counseling, telephone counseling, and self-help materials.
 These interventions may increase rates of smoking cessation from a baseline of 5% to 11% in control groups to 7% to 13% in intervention groups.
 Both minor and intensive in-person interventions increase the proportion of persons who successfully quit smoking and remain abstinent.
 However, more or longer sessions improve cessation rates.
 According to the Public Health Service guidelines, individuals should undergo at least 4 in-person counseling sessions.
-Interventions delivered by various types of providers, including physicians, nurses, psychologists, social workers, and cessation counselors can be effective.
+Interventions delivered by various types of providers, including physicians, nurses, psychologists, social workers, and cessation counselors, can be effective.
 Effective telephone counseling interventions should provide at least 3 telephone calls and can be provided by trained professional counselors or health care providers.
-Self-help material shown to be effective are ones that are tailored to the individual patient and are primarily print-based.
+Self-help material shown to be effective is the one that is tailored to the individual patient and is primarily print-based.

 Nicotine Replacement Therapy (NRT)